learnbyexample/Ruby_Scripting/chapters/Regular_expressions.md

 * the modifiers can also be applied to specific portion of regexp instead of entire pattern, for ex:
     * `(?i:foo)` will apply case-insensitive matching only for this regexp portion
     * `(?-i:foo)` will avoid case-insensitive matching only for this regexp portion
+    * `(?i)` will apply case-insensitive matching to regexp portion from this point onwards
 * this way, modifiers for a regexp portion can be defined irrespective of modifier applied for entire regexp
 * these are non-capturing groups